The American French Film Festival: Background

-COLCOA was created in 1997 by The Franco-American Cultural Fund, a unique collaborative effort of the Directors Guild Of America, the Motion Picture Association of America, the Writers Guild of America, West, and France's Société des Auteurs, Compositeurs et Éditeurs de Musique(SACEM).
+The American French Film Festival was created as City of Lights, City of Angels in 1997 by The Franco-American Cultural Fund, a unique collaborative effort of the Directors Guild of America, the Motion Picture Association of America, the Writers Guild of America West, and France's Société des Auteurs, Compositeurs et Éditeurs de Musique (SACEM).
+It took place at the Directors Guild on Sunset Boulevard and was originally a three-day festival presenting only feature films.
 The festival is also made possible with the support of L'ARP (France's Association of Authors, Directors and Producers), the Film & TV Department of the French Embassy, TV France International and Unifrance.

-Since 2004, the selection is exclusively composed of premieres in Hollywood.
-Several high-profile features are presented at COLCOA for the first time in North America or in the U.S. Some can be International or World premieres.
-COLCOA is also known for premiering films before their commercial release in the U.S., and for being used by American distributors to launch and promote their film in Hollywood.
-After 22 years in April, the festival has moved to September in 2019 to become the first event of the Awards Season in Hollywood.
-Following this first edition in Fall, three of the programs premiered at COLCOA were nominated for the 2020 Academy Awards: "LES MISERABLES"(presented with Amazon Studios)(Best International Film), "I LOST MY BODY" (presented with Netflix)(Best Animated Feature) and "MEMORABLE"(Best Animated short).
+In 2004, the selection was changed to be exclusively composed of premieres in Hollywood.
+In 2015, the festival added French television programs to the lineup.
+Several high-profile features are presented at the festival for the first time in North America or in the U.S. Some can be International or World premieres.
+TAFFF is also known for premiering films before their commercial release in the U.S., and for being used by American distributors to launch and promote their film in Hollywood.
+After 22 years in April, the festival moved to September in 2019 to become the first event of the Awards Season in Hollywood.
+Following this first edition in Fall, three of the programs premiered at the festival were nominated for the 2020 Academy Awards: "LES MISERABLES"(presented with Amazon Studios)(Best International Film), "I LOST MY BODY" (presented with Netflix)(Best Animated Feature) and "MEMORABLE"(Best Animated short).